Johanneshj/stellar_oscillations-final_project/README.md

 **Step 2:** Enter the folder and create a Python virtual environment (version 3.12.0 should work).
 I am using pyenv so for me to command is "pyenv virtualenv 3.12.0 venv-final_project.
 This will create a Python virtual environment version 3.12.0 with then name venv-final_project.

-**Step 4:** Source your virtual environment; with pyenv you can simply write "pyenv local venv-final_project".
-Otherwise you locate your folder and type "source venv-final_project/bin/activate
+**Step 3:** Source your virtual environment: With pyenv, while being in the project folder, you can simply write "pyenv local venv-final_project".
+Otherwise you locate your folder and type "source venv-final_project/bin/activate".

-**Step 3:** Enter the PBjam-teaching folder and run "pip install -r requirements.txt" in your command line.
-This will install a
+**Step 4:** Enter the PBjam-teaching folder and run "pip install -r requirements.txt" in your command line.
+This will install all required Python packages in our venv.

+**Step 5:** Open the pbjam.ipynb notebook and follow it cell-by-cell.

+**Step 6:** Enter the BASTA folder and type the following commands "mkdir -p ~/BASTA/grids" and "mkdir -p ~/BASTA/dust".

+**Step 7:** We will now download our grid of models: This is neatly done with the following command "BASTAdownload --gridpath grids --no-dustmaps validation"